olahasan/react-nested-routes-forlearning/README.md

 # react-nested-routes-forlearning

-it is not a project. it is just a react[hooks] simple project that has many pages and we route between them using routes.for_learning and trying
+it is not a real project. it is just a react[hooks] simple project that has many pages and we route between them using routes.for_learning and trying

 ## Table of contents